EmployTest Logo

 Why is it Essential to Have Qualified Administrative Workers?

 The importance of administrative work is often overlooked or underappreciated.
 However, it’s a mistake to do so, because administrative workers are the cornerstone of any organization.
-Their skills and dedicated work supports the entire organization, allowing them to provide service to customers (or constituents, for the public sector), as their needs require.
+Their skills and dedicated work support the entire organization, allowing them to provide service to customers (or constituents, for the public sector), as their needs require.

 For example, collecting and recording taxes are essential tasks for public sector workers.
 The effective functioning of government depends on precise and dedicated clerical work, which in turn relies on Microsoft Office, as well as many other tools.
-Hiring employees that can use these tools confidently and self-reliably is an obvious key concern.
+Hiring employees who can use these tools confidently and self-reliably is an obvious key concern.

 Which Microsoft Word Skills to Test for?